Back to Blog

 What Is Internet Speed and Why It Matters?

-8 min read
+7 min read

 How Internet Speed Is Measured

-• Upload speed: The rate at which data is transferred from your device to the internet.
+• Upload speed: How quickly your device sends data to the internet.

 Why Internet Speed Matters